Ideasis/VivoosVR/README.md

 This branch contains Experimental WebXR versions of some of the VivoosVR.
 The files in this branch are subject to change since they are experimental releases.

-There are two scenerio in this branch right now.
 Contents in this branch require MOZILLA FIREFOX internet browser to run.